avinetworks/docs/ansible/ansible/introduction/understanding_yaml.rst

   key: value

-In python it would convert to, which just so happens to be the same as a json dictionary.
+In json it would convert to, which just so happens to be the same as a json dictionary.

 .. code-block:: python